 Served hot or cold, its heavenly taste is sure to make you shamelessly ask for more.
 And don’t worry, we don’t mind sharing it either.

 The origin of Siri Paya roots in Central Asia and was introduced in South Asia by the Mughals (we can’t be more thankful to them for bringing it here) and is especially popular in Punjab Region of Pakistan.
-Favourite dish for breakfast, is also served at various festivals and get-togethers.
+Favorite dish for breakfast, is also served at various festivals and get-togethers.
 Paya/trotter (or hoof) and Siri (or heads) of goats, buffaloes or lambs form the main ingredients of this mouth watering dish.
 The recipe varies regionally and from home to home.
 Cooked slowly in low flame overnight, it is the best soupy dish to present in cheerful gatherings.

 Even a two-year-old toddler here would know what a biryani is.
 But if you are a visitor and if you haven’t tasted a plate of it, then, my friend I would say your visit has been a total failure.